-Similarly, asset valuation must support and meet the needs of the various stakeholders with assurance and the ability to understand the consequences of the ongoing changes.
+Similarly, asset valuation must support and meet the needs of the various stakeholders with assurance and the ability to understand the consequences of the ongoing changes. from those of today.

+"How to achieve

+zero energy

+consumption

-"How to achieve zero energy consumption or, even better, make the building a net energy producer?
-By using passive systems for producing electricity and storing the energy produced."
+or, even better,

+make the building

+- a net energy producer?
+By using

-1That is why the Directive allows for exemption from the rooftop solar installation requirement for buildings with low solar energy potential.
+- from the rooftop solar installation requirement for buildings with low solar energy potential.

-2 Promoted by the revised Renewable Energy Directive
+Promoted by the revised Renewable

+Energy Directive

+Ana Caldeira Martins REV-PME is a member of the European Plant, Machinery & Equipment Valuation Standards Board.

+European Valuer ► Issue n°30 ► July 2023

+- decarbonisation of the building stock rides on technical building systems

 To contribute an article or to send a letter to the editor commenting on one, contact info@tegova.org

-Editor: Michael MacBrien www.tegova.org
+Editor: Michael MacBrien

+www.tegova.org